stevebillings/bazel-dependency-enhancement/bazel-next-gen-dependency-discovery-PRD.md

 ### Work on any bazel project

-**FR: Work on all existing projects.** The mechanism must work without modification for dependencies specified using all existing repository rule types.
-No understanding of the project&#39;s bazel code (including the repository rule types it uses) is required to use the mechanism.
+**FR: Work on all existing projects.** The mechanism must work without modification for dependencies specified using all existing repository rule types and macros.
+No understanding of the project&#39;s bazel code (including the repository rule types and macros it uses) is required to use the mechanism.

-**FR: Work on all future projects.** The mechanism must work without modification for dependencies specified using repository rule types that will be developed in the future.
+**FR: Work on all future projects.** The mechanism must work without modification for dependencies specified using repository rule types and macros that will be developed in the future.

 **FR: Work on a project as-is.** The mechanism must work on a project as-is, without any requirement to modify project files.